cassiomo/ToDoApp/README.md

 Completed user stories:

-Required: User can add item/delete item using Add button
-Required: User can click on the item and modify the item using different screen.
+1. Required: User can add item/delete item using Add button 2  Required: User can click on the item and modify the item using different screen.
-Required: User can read and save the items using file system.
+3. Required: User can read and save the items using file system.

+Extending Todo App:

+Complete Extended User Stories:
+1. Add support for completion due dates for items
+2. Add support for priority for items

 ![Alt text](https://github.com/cassiomo/ToDoApp/blob/master/todoapp.gif "ToDoApp gif")